chaseaham/Operations/README.md

 ## About Me

 I am a cybersecurity and intelligence professional passionate about safeguarding digital assets and leveraging data to drive informed decision-making.
 With a strong foundation in threat analysis, data analytics, and information assurance, I have worked on projects that address real-world security challenges.
-My goal is to contribute to secure, resilient systems and provide value to organizations through strategic insights.
+My goal is to contribute to the development of secure, resilient systems and provide value to organizations through strategic insights.

 - **LinkedIn**: https://www.linkedin.com/in/alexanderactual
 - **Email**: chase.cyber@proton.me